odeum/odeum-code/docs/Guidelines.md

 The ThemeBuilder (or an AppChecker) needs to have an available Material Design Icon name checker so you do not overwrite the created constants from the ThemeBuilder with invalid icon names.

 ## 6.2.
 ODEUM HelpBuilder
-- Build an App to construct an indexed and localized help file for an App using ODEUM CodeJS and the ODEUM Help Server.
+- Build an App to construct an indexed and localized help file for an App using ODEUM Code and the ODEUM Help Server.
 App should obviously be multilingual in terms of creating localization of help files

 ## 6.3.
 ODEUM AppBuilder
 - Build an App to invoke a boilerplate to set up scenes (menus) for an app